rayangdn/SentinAI/README.md

 ```

 ## Models
-If you would like to run the models, you can finde them and download them in this Google drive [link](https://drive.google.com/drive/u/1/folders/1vAkw4C90RV8_fSjDZRCvOLHtRD4-zHtj).
+If you would like to run the models, you can find them and download them in this Google drive [link](https://drive.google.com/drive/u/1/folders/1vAkw4C90RV8_fSjDZRCvOLHtRD4-zHtj).
 This contains two folders:
 - **finetune_1st**: includes the checkpoints of the pre-finetuned models.
 Each of names shows what's the pre-finetuning method and some infos of the hyperparameters.
 ```
 📁finetune_1st